 of a Medicare beneficiary with relatively high monthly prescription drug costs of $800 per month

-resulting in estimated annual out-of-pocket costs of $2,667
+that result in annual out-of-pocket costs estimated at $2,667

 - you can then change the monthly drug cost to whatever you wish to estimate your 2020 out-of-pocket cost.